-C. Submission information for which a waiver may be granted.
-Applicant Staff 1 Contour lines at intervals of 5 feet, or at lesser intervals as the Planning Board may require X 2 Description of how stumps and demolition debris will be disposed of X 3 A surface drainage plan or stormwater management plan with profiles and cross-sections showing the design of all facilities and conveyances necessary to meet the stormwater management standards set forth in Section 900. Х 4 A soil erosion and sediment control plan prepared by a Maine Licensed Professional Engineer or a Certified Professional in Erosion and Sediment Control (CPESC). Х 5 If subsurface wastewater disposal systems (septic) are proposed, a hydrogeologic assessment prepared by a Maine Licensed Site Evaluator or Certified Geologist.
-N/A 6 Show location of driveways X
+1 Contour lines at intervals of 5 feet, or at lesse Board may require er intervals as the Planning X 2 Description of how stumps and demolition de bris will be disposed of X A surface drainage plan or stormwater mana cross-sections showing the design of all facil necessary to meet the stormwater managem Section 900. gement plan with profiles and ities and conveyances X ent standards set forth in A soil erosion and sediment control plan prep Professional Engineer or a Certified Profession Control (CPESC). bared by a Maine Licensed by a Maine License by If subsurface wastewater disposal systems (s hydrogeologic assessment prepared by a Ma Certified Geologist. septic) are proposed, a nine Licensed Site Evaluator or N/A 6 Show location of driveways X

-Electronic Submission X
+Electronic Submission